athoune/ip2something/erlang/README.md

 	./rebar compile eunit
 	sudo ./rebar install

-You can use it inplace, with _erl -pa ebin/_, if you don't wont to install.
+You can use it inplace, with _erl -pa ebin/_, if you don't want to install.

 Index it
 --------